 - Has been licensed for at least three consecutive years

 - Has no more than one point on his or her driving record

-Drivers that meet these conditions must receive rates at least 20 percent lower than what a non-good driver's rates would be at the same insurance company.
+By law, drivers that meet these conditions receive rates at least 20 percent lower than a non-good driver at the same insurance company.